-We know some days it’s hard to summon the energy to be active or stretch.
+Some days it’s hard to summon the energy to be active or stretch.
 But the payoff is huge: when done regularly, yoga helps fatigue, stimulates blood flow, and circulates joint fluid.
 Some studies even show levels of thyroid hormones, T3 and T4, climb post-exercise.

 Pain and fatigue are plenty to deal with.
 But hypothyroidism also brings the digestive system to a crawl.
 That equals a greater chance of heartburn and constipation.
 And, yes, bloating.
-(Yet another reason to put on yoga pants, if you ask us.)
+(Yet another reason to put on yoga pants, if you ask me.)

 So how do you “wake up” the organs in your abdomen?
 Try a twist like lord of the fishes (matsyendrasana), shown above.
 Or, go for a reclined spinal twist; it’s one of the most restorative postures for the body.
 Lay on your back, and bring both knees into the chest.
 Spread your arms out like airplane wings, palms down.
 Keeping the legs stacked, let your knees fall over to the right while gazing over the left shoulder.
 Repeat on the other side.

 Twists are effective because they change the position of the abdomen and place subtle weight on our organs.
 This encourages blood flow to our digestive tract, which can help get things moving again.